Decathlon/vitamin-ios/Sources/VitaminUIKit/Components/Snackbar/README.md

 snackbar.display()
 ```

-⚠️ This method should only be used before displaying the snackbar, because if it is already displayed, it will, disappear, then reappear with a fade in effect.
+⚠️ This method should only be used before displaying the snackbar, because if it is already displayed, it will, disappear, then reappear with a fade-in effect.

 Since only one snackbar is allowed at the same time, if you display manually the snackbar, it's up to you to remove any other snackbar before (see below)
-The completion parameter is an optional closure that will be executed just after the dismissal.
+The completion parameter is an optional closure that will be executed just after the fade-in effect of the snackbar is finished.
 By default, the completion is nil.